 As a fairly new technology, serverless is ripe for both intrigue and confusion.
-We spoke with early adopters from Turing Group to understand when serverless is a good idea — and when it’s not.
-(Note: You can learn more about our relationship with Turing Group here.)
+We spoke with our co-founder and CTO, Eric Dynowski, and our director of development, Andrea Cadeddu, to understand the hype and determine when going serverless is a good choice.

 Here are some excerpts from that conversation.